eprbell/rp2/README.md

 The author of RP2 is not a tax professional, but has used RP2 personally for a few years.

 **IMPORTANT DISCLAIMER**: RP2 offers no guarantee of correctness (read the [license](#license)): always verify results with the help of a tax professional.

+### Operation
+RP2 treats virtual currency as property for tax purposes, as per [IRS Virtual Currency Guidance](https://www.irs.gov/newsroom/irs-virtual-currency-guidance).

+As such, RP2 identifies the following as taxable events:
+- transfer of ownership (gift, sale, donation, etc.);
+- acquisition (buy, earn, etc.);
+- transfer fees (the fee for moving currency between two accounts controlled by the same owner is treated like a sale).

+RP2 uses the FIFO accounting method (lots acquired first are disposed of first): however in and out lots typically don't have matching amounts, so RP2 fractions them as needed and manages the resulting cost bases and capital gains.

 ## License
 RP2 is released under the terms of Apache License Version 2.0.
 For more information see [LICENSE](LICENSE) or http://www.apache.org/licenses/LICENSE-2.0.